Make sure Sauternes is on your wine bucket list! Why?

 It's not unusual for there to be several vintages every decade where it is either impossible to make good sweet wine or can only be done so in minute quantities.
 And, even in good years, the amount produced per hectare of vineyard is a fraction of what could be produced making conventional, dry table wine.
 So, there you have it, Sauternes is not only risky to make it’s exceptionally costly to make as well.

 Sauternes used to be one of Bordeaux’s most expensive and sought after wines.
 Not anymore (with the possible exception of Chateau d’Yquem).
-Sweet treats are so ubiquitous and so cheap these lusciously sweet, gratifying delights no longer have the same pull that they used to.
-Given the risk, cost, and time involved in its production and the huge amount of pleasure Sauternes can bring they are currently enormously underpriced.
+Today, sweet treats are so ubiquitous and so cheap these lusciously sweet, gratifying vinous delights no longer have the same pull that they used to.
+Given the risk, cost, and time involved in its production and the huge amount of pleasure Sauternes can bring these wines are enormously underpriced.

 Top 4 Sauternes to try